Entry requirements for Indonesia

 If you arrive with time to see the sunset, I recommend you go to a place located in the Bingin area that is not well known among tourists.
-It is a cliff that has a grass plain, ideal for sitting down and having a drink while enjoying the views.
+It is a cliff that has a grassy plain, making it ideal for sitting down and having a drink while enjoying the views.

 The coordinates are the following: -8.803298, 115.11639.
 You can leave your motorcycle at the far end of Jl.
 Pantai Bingin Street.
-In one of the last turns you will see a fence with an entrance.
-Walking by the entrance and approach the cliff.
+On one of the last turns, you will see a fence with an entrance.
+Walk by the entrance and approach the cliff.

 Day 9.
 Uluwatu, a must in Bali in 10 days

 It’s time to explore Uluwatu from sunrise to sunset!
-This area of Bali has the best beaches on the island of Bali.
+This area has the best beaches in Bali.
 It is a good place to end the trip, as there are many cool places to relax and bathe.
 Ready to discover the best of Uluwatu?

-Below you will find the places I recommend visiting in Uluwatu.
+Below you will find the places I recommend visiting in Uluwatu, Bali.
 If you still have a lot of energy left, you can visit all of them.
 If you prefer to relax a bit, you can opt to visit only some of them and be more relaxed.

 Balangan Beach Viewpoint

 The first visit of the day is quite fast.
-You will visit Balangan Beach viewpoint.
-Once you arrive at the car park, instead of walking straight towards the beach, go to the right until you reach the famous viewpoint.
-From here you can have a nice view of the beach and cliffs.
+You will visit the Balangan Beach viewpoint.
+Once you arrive at the parking lot, instead of walking straight towards the beach, go to the right until you reach the famous viewpoint.
+From here, you can have a nice view of the beach and cliffs.

-Bingin Beach is one of the coolest beaches in Uluwatu.
+One of the coolest beaches in Uluwatu is called Bingin.
 It’s beautiful, you can swim and it has a lot of cafes, restaurants and hotels on the beach.
 They are located on the cliff, one on top of the other, which creates quite a picturesque setting.
-To access it you have to go down a set of steps for 5 minutes.
+To access it, you have to go down a set of steps for 5 minutes.

 Padang Padang Beach

 Padang Padang is one of the most popular beaches in Bali.
 It is also one of the most beautiful.
 Because of this, there are usually quite a few people.
 Still worth a visit.
 To access it, you will have to go down a few steps.
-Along the way you are likely to see a monkey.
+Along the way, you are likely to see monkeys.
 Once you are on the beach, you can access other coves.